glynch/jollama/README.md

 ### Chat (history)

-Chat with a model using the hsitory of previous messages.
+Chat with a model using the history of previous messages.

 ```java